Physical Education makes a significant contribution to pupils’ personal well-being, development and enjoyment of school.

 Physical Education lessons are divided into 5 main activities - Games (Invasion, Net and Striking + Fielding) , Dance, Gymnastics, Swimming, OAA (Outdoor Adventure Activities) and Health Related Fitness.

-Physical lessons are delivered twice a week, with swimming being taught in Year 4 and 5 by the coaches at Spelthorne Leisure Centre.
+Physical lessons are delivered twice a week, with swimming being taught in Year 4 by the coaches at Spelthorne Leisure Centre.

 Lessons involve warm ups, understanding of exercise and how it affects the body, learning new skills, applying these skills and evaluating performances.